 This function is in effect in addition to a datum shift defined in the NC program with the TRANS DATUM function and before the working plane is tilted.

 Mirroring (W-CS)

-The function is active in addition to a mirror image (function TRANS MIRROR or Cycle 8 MIRRORING) defined in the NC program and before tilting the working plane.
+The function is in effect in addition to a mirror image (TRANS MIRROR function or Cycle 8 MIRRORING) defined in the NC program and before tilting the working plane.

 Shift (mW-CS)